Kay Bailey Hutchison: Environmental record

 In 2005, Hutchison voted against prohibiting oil leasing in Alaska's Arctic National Wildlife Refuge, and has supported legislation promoting drilling in the refuge in 2002 and 2003.
 In 2005 she also voted against including oil and gas smokestacks in the Environmental Protection Agency's mercury regulations.
 In 1999, she voted to remove funding for renewable and solar energy, although she has more recently stated she supports the development of alternative energy sources.

 Financial reform

 Hutchison voted for Senate Republican amendments to the financial reform bill before eventually voting against HR 4173, the Dodd–Frank Wall Street Reform and Consumer Protection Act, on May 20, 2010.

 Hutchison voted for the Emergency Economic Stabilization Act of 2008, which authorized the creation of the Troubled Assets Relief Program.

 Health care

-Hutchison voted against the passage of Obamacare or the Affordable Care Act.
+Hutchison voted against the passage of the Affordable Care Act (also known as Obamacare).
 However, Hutchison broke ranks with her Republican colleagues and opposed an attempt to stall the Democrats' health-care bill in the Senate.
 She was one of three Republican Senators to oppose the filibuster attempt.
 Hutchison was joined by Republican Senators Susan Collins and Olympia Snowe of Maine.
 Hutchison was also one of 16 Republican Senators who voted with Democrats to pass the Children Health Insurance Program.